vendia/examples/onboarding-journeys/uni-creation/README.md

 ![create-uni-2](./img/create-uni-2.png)

 5. For a quick start session, choose any of the pre-set templates at the bottom.
-Our example chose `Track and Trace`.
+Our example chose Track and Trace.
 Then click `Next`.

 ![create-uni-3a](./img/create-uni-3a.png)

-6. You can see the schema of the preset template you chose.
-No need to make changes and click `Next`.
+6. You can preview the schema you selected.Then click `Next`.

 ![create-uni-3a-1](./img/create-uni-3a-1.png)

-7. You'll have a choice whether or not invite your partner at the creation of the Uni.
-For a quick start guide, that's not needed.
+7. You can invite partners at any time.
+For this guide, we are skipping this step.
 Click `Finish`.

 ![create-uni-4](./img/create-uni-4.png)